 What you eat can have a big impact on your risk of developing cancer.

 One of the biggest risk factors for cancer is being overweight or obese.
-Eating 'fast foods' (such as chips and fried chicken) or other processed foods that are high in fat and sugar (like chocolate, crisps and biscuits) can make you gain weight, and there is strong evidence that being overweight or obese is a cause of 12 types of cancer.
+Eating ‘fast foods’ (such as chips and fried chicken) or other processed foods that are high in fat and sugar (like chocolate, crisps and biscuits) can make you gain weight, and there is strong evidence that being overweight or obese is a cause of at least 12 types of cancer.

 However, diets that are high in plant foods – such as fruit, vegetables, wholegrains and beans – can help you stay a healthy weight, and may also protect against certain cancers.

-Diets rich in fibre (eg wholegrains, vegetables and fruit) can protect against bowel cancer.
+Diets rich in fibre (eg wholegrains, pulses, vegetables and fruit) can protect against bowel cancer.
 This may be because fibre helps to move food more quickly through the bowel.

-There is also strong evidence that eating a fibre-rich diet that is high in wholegrains can protect against weight gain, being overweight and obese, which are linked to an increased risk of 12 cancers.
+There is also strong evidence that eating a fibre-rich diet that is high in wholegrains can protect against weight gain, being overweight and obese, which are linked to an increased risk of at least 12 cancers.
 This makes it one of the most important ways to help protect against cancer.

 Vegetables and fruit can protect against cancers of the mouth, throat and digestive tract.